Home » Sports Channel » Swimming

 The Penn State scandal didn’t occur in youth sports.
 Yet, it is one of the rare occasions that sex abuse by coaches, which is a major problem in youth sports, got the type of national publicity that allowed the problem to penetrate the public consciousness.
 The big question is whether we as a sports society are up to the task of doing to more to prevent future abuse.

-Protective Cups and Jock Straps: Required Equipment for All Contact and Collision Sports
+Protective Cups, Jock Straps, Supporters: Essential Equipment for Contact and Collision Sports

 When your son plays contact or collision sports, there is always the risk of testicular injury.
 To protect against such injury, boys need to wear a cup.